saiedmethal/MMM-AssistantMk2/README.md

 ```
    a.
 If you meet some errors related with node version, execute `npm rebuild` and try again.

    b.
 At first execution, this script will try opening a browser and getting permission of a specific user for using this Assistant.
+(So you'd better to execute this script in your RPI shell, not via SSH)

    c.
 After confirmation, Some code (`4/ABCD1234XXXXX....`) will appear in the browser.
 Copy that code and paste in your console's request (`Paste your code:`)

    d.
 On success, Prompt `Type your request` will be displayed.
 Type anything for testing assistant. (e.g; `Hello`, `How is the weather today?`)

    e.
 Now you can find `token.json` in your `MMM-AssistantMk2` directory.
 Move it under `profiles` directory with rename `default.json`.
+This will be used in module as `default` profile.

  ```sh
  mv token.json ./profiles/default.json